Dynamics of Pseudoentanglement: Spreading of Pseudoentanglement

 Based on Eq.~\eqref{eq:relaxation_nonlocal} and \eqref{eq:mixing_nonlocal}, we see that

 This asymptotic separation between the scaling of relaxation and mixing times is a necessary condition for a {\it cut-off phenomenon}, reviewed in Sec.~\ref{sec:review_cutoff}.
 It was conjectured that in sufficiently ``generic'' models, such separation should also be a sufficient condition\footnote{ Note that the condition $t_{\rm rel} = o(t_{\rm mix})$ is not sufficient to get a cutoff phenomenon in total variation distance in general (on the other hand it {\it is} sufficient if the distance from equilibrium is measured with a $L^{p}$ norm, $p>1$~\cite{chen_cutoff_2008}).
 It is possible to have a so-called \textit{pre-cutoff} where multiple step-like transitions arise in the total variation distance.
-However, this usually requires some particular structure in the connectivity of the underlying graph (e.g. bottlenecks separating highly connected regions). }.
-This cutoff effect would imply a sequence of dynamical transitions in our dynamics: for any moment $m \leq \poly{N}$, there is a time scale at which the ensemble of output states becomes indistinguishable from Haar-random at the $m$-copy level; this $m$-copy {\it pseudothermalization time} in this model is given by
+However, this usually requires some particular structure in the connectivity of the underlying graph. }.
+This cutoff effect would imply a sequence of dynamical transitions in our dynamics: for any number of copies $m \leq O(\poly{N})$, there is a time scale at which the ensemble of output states becomes indistinguishable from Haar-random at the $m$-copy level; this $m$-copy {\it indistinguishability time} in the present model is given by